2015 Tyrone, Missouri, shootings: Perpetrator

-Joseph Jesse Aldridge (c.
-1979 – February 27, 2015) was identified as the gunman in the shootings.
+Joseph Jesse Aldridge (May 23, 1978 – February 27, 2015) was identified as the gunman in the shootings.
 He was a cousin of the named male victims.
 On June 15, 2007, Aldridge was arrested in Howell County for felony marijuana possession, during which he was found to have a Ruger 22/45 .22-caliber pistol in his possession.
 On May 2, 2008, he was sentenced to 21 months in a federal prison for owning the pistol.
 He was released three years later, though a judge added six months of his arrest to his sentence in 2011 at the request of Aldridge's probation officer.
 He was also ordered to undergo mental health and substance abuse counseling.
 Aldridge was known to local law enforcement, although his criminal history was described as minor.
 His record at the time of the shooting barred him from owning guns.

 Aldridge was described as a recluse by relatives.
 Arkansas Democrat-Gazette reported that he was involved in a feud with a cousin, who was one of the victims in the shootings, and that Aldridge and several other members of his extended family were having tense relations between one another following a fistfight involving Aldridge's brother.
 According to a relative of the Shriver family and other residents of Tyrone, Aldridge had asked Darrell Shriver, one of the slain victims and a neighbor of his, for a job at a cabinet store he owned prior to the shootings, but was turned down.
 He had also reportedly threatened to kill other residents.